 My favorite frosting to pair with red velvet cake is my cream cheese frosting recipe.
 I think the tanginess of the frosting is absolutely divine with the cake.

 However, some people love ermine frosting, which is an old fashioned frosting and the frosting of choice on the original red velvet cakes.
 Here’s a link for that from Serious Eats, ermine frosting.

 I love using texture combs to decorate the sides of the cake!
-I have a Wilton set just like these, but I am not sure Wilton still makes them:
+I have a Wilton set just like these.

 Red velvet cake crumbs make really great decorations too.
 I like to make an extra layer of cake every now and then and just store the crumbs in the freezer until I need them.
 After the layer is done baking, I crumble it up on a baking sheet and set it in the oven at 250° for 10 minutes to dry out the cake.
 Then I let it sit out overnight, usually, after that, the cake crumbs are completely dry.
 I pulse them a few times in the food processor to make fine crumbs.

 Red Velvet Cake